att-comdev/treasuremap/docs/source/index.rst

 Core Responsibilities
 ^^^^^^^^^^^^^^^^^^^^^

-* layering - helps reduce duplication in configuration while maintaining auditability across many sites
+* layering - helps reduce duplication in configuration by applying the notion of inheritance to documents
-* substitution - provides separation between secret data and other configuration data, while allowing a simple interface for clients
+* substitution - provides separation between secret data and other configuration data for security purposes and reduces data duplication by allowing common data to be defined once and substituted elsewhere dynamically
-* revision history - improves auditability and enables services to provide functional validation of a well-defined collection of documents that are meant to operate together
+* revision history - maintains well-defined collections of documents within immutable revisions that are meant to operate together, while providing the ability to rollback to previous revisions
 * validation - allows services to implement and register different kinds of validations and report errors
+* secret management - leverages existing OpenStack APIs -- namely `Barbican`_ -- to reliably and securely store sensitive data

 Armada
 ------